Condition Report Procedure & Checklist

 - Don’t Pack Firearms or Fire Extinguishers: No firearms, ammunition of any type, or fire extinguishers may be shipped in a vehicle.

 - Alarm Systems: If there is an alarm system, it must be disconnected prior to dropping off or the alarm remote must be provided.

 - Disabled / Inoperable Vehicles: If your vehicle is inoperable it must be in a safe location with easy access with inflated tires, fully operational brakes, and steering.

-- Over-sized / Modified Vehicles: Unless otherwise previously noted to our dispatch department, Vehicles that are Factory Stock cannot exceed certain height or clearance.
-All vehicles must have at least 6½ inches of ground clearance OR maximum 7′ high, otherwise, we may be unable to accept your vehicle for a regular auto trailer which may increase your estimated rate.
+- Over-sized / Modified Vehicles: Unless otherwise previously noted to our dispatch department, Vehicles that are Factory Stock cannot exceed a certain height or clearance.
+All vehicles must have at least 6½ inches of ground clearance OR a maximum of 7′ high, otherwise, we may be unable to accept your vehicle for a regular auto trailer which may increase your estimated rate.

 - The vehicle should be clean: To ensure an accurate vehicle inspection report can be completed, please clean your car before the pickup day for the transport service.
 This will assist you and the driver to speed up the walk around the vehicle at pick up and destination.

 - No important paperwork inside the vehicle: Make sure you do not place any important papers inside the vehicle such as your Title or any other personal document that is important to you.
 If you do have any documents that are important inside your car please remove them and keep them with you.